sweetice/Deep-reinforcement-learning-with-pytorch/readme.md

 If you need me help you implement RL, you can send a email to me.

-My email addres is johnyhe1997 at foxmail dot com
+My email addres is johnyhe1997 at gmail dot com

 ![demo](https://github.com/sweetice/Deep-reinforcement-learning-with-pytorch/blob/master/figures/grid.gif)